rubyforgood/human-essentials/CONTRIBUTING.md

 10. **Squash smaller commits.** Read guidelines [here](#squashing-commits).
 11. **Push** up the branch
 12. **Create a pull request** and indicate the addressed issue (e.g. `Resolves #1`) in the title, which will ensure the issue gets closed automatically when the pull request gets merged.
 Read PR guidelines [here](#pull-requests).
 13. **Code review**: At this point, someone will work with you on doing a code review.
-If the automated tests gives :+1: to the PR merging, we can then do any additional (staging) testing as needed.
+The automated tests will run linting, rspec, and brakeman tests.
+If the automated tests give :+1: to the PR merging, we can then do any additional (staging) testing as needed.

 14. **Merge**: Finally if all looks good the core team will merge your code in; if your feature branch was in this main repository, the branch will be deleted after the PR is merged.